timfayz/elementcss/docs/2_structure.md

 2. Class generating.
 After tags are initialized we can generate appropriate classes to make our styling.

 ###Module structure
+Module is the most important component of the framework.
 Each module within framework folder has unified structure.
 It makes easier to read existing modules and create new one.
-You can get initial module template in the [templates](https://github.com/kalopsia/element/tree/master/templates) folder.
-Line by line explanation and its brief using example you can find under [docs/code_review]() directory.
+You can get initial module template under [templates/module](https://github.com/kalopsia/element/tree/master/templates/module) folder.
+Line by line explanation and its brief using example you can find under [docs/module](https://github.com/kalopsia/element/tree/master/docs/module) directory.

 <hr>